Baked Parmesan Zucchini

 - In a small bowl, combine Parmesan, thyme, oregano, basil, garlic powder, salt and pepper, to taste.

-- Place zucchini onto prepared baking sheet.
-Drizzle with olive oil and sprinkle with Parmesan mixture.
-Place into oven and bake until tender, about 15 minutes.
+- Place into oven and bake until tender, about 10-15 minutes, flipping halfway.
 Then broil for 2-3 minutes, or until crisp and golden brown.

 - Serve immediately, garnished with parsley, if desired.